matham/tree-config/README.rst

 .. code-block:: python

     def setup(app):
-        # dump all config_example config docstrings to config_prop_docs.yaml
+        # dump all config_example package/subpackages config docstrings to config_prop_docs.yaml
         create_doc_listener(app, 'config_example', 'config_prop_docs.yaml')

-        # get docstrings from yaml and config properties from App and
+        # then get docstrings from yaml file, walk all config properties from App and
-        # dump to source/config.rst
+        # dump formatted config docs to source/config.rst
         app.connect(
             'build-finished', partial(
                 write_config_props_rst, App, 'config_example',
                 filename='config_prop_docs.yaml', rst_filename='source/config.rst')
         )

-Finally, to the sphinx generated ``index.rst`` we added ``config.rst``.
+Finally, to the sphinx generated ``index.rst`` we added ``config.rst`` (the filename of the file that will be automatically created under source).
-We also need to add somewhere auto-doc generating rst for all the classes, otherwise we won't get the relevant docstrings.
+We also need to add somewhere in the index or files it references the auto-doc references for all the classes, otherwise we won't get the relevant docstrings.
 We added it as:

 .. code-block:: rst